 Pronounced like “ow” but with an “L” added at the beginning.
-This cooking method is Chinese in origin.
+This cooking method is Chinese in origin and now a popular Vietnamese street food.
 A big pot of tasty broth with vegetables, meat, tofu, or fish inside.
-There will be a little gas burner on the table, and the pot goes on, and it simmers away until it’s cooked just the way you like it.
+A little gas burner on the table, which the pot goes on and it simmers away until cooked – just the way you like it.

 So it is a polarising dish.
-Like Durian, some people love it, and some people would rather die than raise it to their lips.
+Like Durian, some people love it, but some people would rather die than raise it to their lips.
 But, apart from that particular variety, the Lau hotpot is a great interactive way to eat, and a lot of fun when you have a bunch of people to entertain.
 Prices range from 120,000 to 200,000 VND (6 to 10 USD) (serving size for 2-3 people).

 Often, the sauces are Hoi Sin (Asian BBQ sauce), or Tương chấm (Peanut sauce).
-The fried crispy ones will be served with Nước chấm (spicy fish sauce).
+The fried crispy ones served with Nước chấm (spicy fish sauce).
 You can also get other dishes, like Bánh xèo or Nem nướng, served Gỏi cuốn style.
 This means with herbs, sliced vegetables, lettuce or mustard leaf, and rice paper.
 You roll it up, dip it in the tasty sauce, and consume.
 Usually, these will cost around 35,000 to 65,000 VND (1.75 to 3.25 USD), depending on what kind of establishment you’re at.

-Pronounced “Coom gaa” (“Com” means “rice”).
-Any time you see it in the name of a dish, you know you’re getting a rice-based dish.
-“Ga,” as we mentioned in the Pho section, means “chicken.”
-So, what do you think “Com ga” means?
-Well done, genius!
-Chicken rice!
 Everywhere in Asia has a version of chicken rice, but the Vietnamese ones are mostly just a piece of chicken and some rice.
 Maybe fried chicken, maybe soy-braised, maybe fried rice, maybe steamed.
 This is a good go-to when you want some comfort food when you just can’t face another bowl of soup, or you’re just plain in a hurry.
-It is everywhere, cheap, and non-confrontational food.
-Also, keep an eye out for Cơm tấm.
-This means ”Broken Rice,” and is served with grilled pork, a fried egg, some chilli sauce, and some cucumber.
-It’s a great, cheap lunch meal, usually around 30,000 to 50,000 VND (1.50 to 2.50 USD).
-Read Hidden Hoi An’s review of the best Hoi An Com ga here.

 Prices are usually around 20,000 to 30,000 VND (1 to 1.50 USD).
-Read all about Banh mi in Hoi An here.
+Read all about banh mi in Hoi An here.